Matt Maiellaro: Voice work

 In 2011, Maiellaro was making Aqua Unit Patrol Squad 1 which was running into its 12th season, with season 13 being announced by him that year.
-The same year, he also announced that he is working on the Mad Libs movie with Appian Way Productions.
+The same year, he also announced that he is working on the Mad Libs movie with Appian Way Productions, but it was cancelled.

 Music

 Around 1999, Maiellaro and longtime friend Barry Mills formed the rock band Donnell Hubbard, whose music was later used in a few episodes of Sealab 2021 (notably the song "Fishin' Hole").
 In the opening credits of Aqua Teen Hunger Force, graffiti can be seen that reads "Donnell Hubbard is a dead man".

 Maiellaro also wrote the Squidbillies theme song, "Warrior Man".
 Mouse Fitzgerald, the protagonist from 12 oz.
 Mouse, can be seen playing metal guitar in several episodes, with Maiellaro providing the actual guitar riffs himself.
 A caricature of Maiellaro (voiced by Maiellaro) depicted as a Chinese food delivery boy holding an electric guitar appeared in the Aqua Teen Hunger Force episode "Spacegate World".
 In the DVD special feature, "How To Score Big Writing For Television", he is shown with a red Stratocaster-type guitar, a Steinberger electric guitar, and a goldtop Gibson Les Paul.
 He has also been featured in Adult Swim promotional materials playing an Epiphone EDS-1275.